vaishnavi-shetty1/DSA/README.md

 Features

-Evaluates postfix expressions.
+* Evaluates postfix expressions.
-Supports the following operators:
+* Supports the following operators:
   * Addition +
   * Subtraction -
   * Multiplication *
   * Division /
   * Modulo %
   * Exponentiation, represented as ^ or $

-Handles integer inputs.
+* Handles integer inputs.

-Uses a stack data structure to evaluate the expression.
+* Uses a stack data structure to evaluate the expression.

+# queue.c
+This repository contains a C program that implements a Circular Queue using an array.
+It provides operations to insert, delete, and display elements in the circular queue.
+This implementation makes use of modular arithmetic to efficiently manage the queue's circular nature.

+Features

+* Implements a Circular Queue with a fixed-size array.
+* Supports the following operations:
+  * Insert (enqueue) an element into the queue.
+  * Delete (dequeue) an element from the queue.
+  * Display the elements currently in the queue.
+* Handles Queue Overflow and Queue Underflow conditions.
+* The queue works in a circular manner, allowing efficient use of memory.